WebStorm needs source maps to recognize breakpoints you set in the TypeScript code. To have source maps generated during compilation, open the

 - Choose the newly created configuration in the Select run/debug configuration drop-down list on the toolbar and click the Debug toolbar button .
 The URL address specified in the run configuration opens in the chosen browser and the Debug tool window appears.

-- In the Debug tool window, proceed as usual: step through the program, stop and resume program execution, examine it when suspended, view actual HTML DOM, etc.
+- In the Debug tool window, proceed as usual: step through the program, stop and resume the program execution, examine it when suspended, view actual HTML DOM, etc.